 Loan application will only be assessed after -

-the receipt of the complete overseas program application (In case of short-term international study programs, completed ISP applications are submitted to Monash Abroad by the relevant faculty),
+the receipt of your complete overseas program application (In case of short-term international study programs, completed ISP applications are submitted to Monash Abroad by the relevant faculty),

 the acceptance of the overseas program by the Monash Abroad coordinator and